httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The signature base is a US-ASCII string containing the canonicalized HTTP message components covered by the signature.
 The input to the signature base creation algorithm is the list of covered component identifiers and their associated values, along with any additional signature parameters.

 Component identifiers are serialized using the production grammar defined by {{STRUCTURED-FIELDS, Section 4}}.
 The component identifier has a component name, which is a String Item value serialized using the `sf-string` ABNF rule.
 The component identifier MAY also include defined parameters which are serialized using the `parameters` ABNF rule.
+The signature parameters line defined in {{component-signature-params}} follows this same pattern, but the component identifier is a fixed String Item with no parameters and the component value is always an Inner List with optional parameters.

 Note that this means the serialization of the component name itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"@authority"`, `"@signature-params"`, or `"example-dictionary";key="foo"`.